-After topical administration of the product, imidacloprid is rapidly distributed over the animal's skin within one day of application.
+After topical administration of the veterinary medicinal product, imidacloprid is rapidly distributed over the animal's skin within one day of application.
 It can be found on the body surface throughout the treatment interval.
 Moxidectin is absorbed through the skin, reaching maximum plasma concentrations approximately 1 to 2 days after treatment in cats.
-Following absorption from the skin, moxidectin is distributed systemically and is slowly eliminated from the plasma as manifested by detectable moxidectin concentrations in plasma throughout the treatment interval of one month.
+Following absorption from the skin, moxidectin is distributed systemically throughout the body tissues but due to its lipophilicity it is concentrated mainly in the fat.
+It is slowly eliminated from the plasma as manifested by detectable moxidectin concentrations in plasma throughout the treatment interval of one month.

-The mean T $\frac{1}{2}$ in cats ranges between 18.7 and 25.7 days.
+The mean T 1⁄2 in cats ranges between 18.7 and 25.7 days.
 Studies evaluating the pharmacokinetic behaviour of moxidectin after multiple applications have indicated that steady state serum levels are achieved following approximately 4 consecutive monthly treatments in cats.